mayadata-io/oep-e2e/testplan/docs/director/installation/tc-install-gcp-std.md

 ---
-id: install-tcid-iudi03
+id: tc-install-gcp-std
-title: Install-GCP-TCID-IUDI03
+title: DOP Install on GCP
-sidebar_label: TCID-IUDI03
+sidebar_label: TC-Install-GCP-STD
 ---
 ------

-## Install DOP using helm on GCP with GPD underneath and storage class as openebs-hostpath.
+### Install DOP using helm on GCP with GPD underneath

 ### Experiment Metadata

 <table>
   <tr>
+    <th> TCID </th>
+    <th> TCNAME </th>
     <th> Type </th>
     <th> Description </th>
-    <th> Tested K8s Platform </th>
   </tr>
   <tr>
+    <td> TCID-iudi01 </td>
+    <td> TC-Install-GCP-STD </td>
     <td> Install of DOP </td>
-    <td> Install DOP using helm on GCP with GPD underneath and sc as local-pv </td>
+    <td> Install DOP using helm on GCP with GPD underneath </td>
-    <td> GCP </td>
   </tr>
 </table>

 ### Prerequisites

 - Bring up 4 Vms in GCP 1 master 3 node.
 - Use any tool such as kops to spin up k8s cluster.
 It is suggested to have k8s version >= 1.12.0
 - All the nodes of the cluster should be in healthy state.
 - helm 3 should be installed on the k8s cluster.

 ### Details
-- In this test case we will install DOP on the k8s cluster using storage class as openebs-hostpath.
+- In this test case we will install DOP on the k8s cluster using storage class as standard.

 ### Steps Performed in the test

-- Install OpenEBS latest version from OpenEBS doc.
-Use helm or operator method for it.

 - Clone the director-charts-internal repo.